SSH Hardening Tips for Linux Administrators & Security Researchers

 (5) Always configure banners for warning

-It is recommended to create a banner for users who are trying to accessing the system using SSH.
+It is recommended to create a banner for users who are trying to access the system using SSH.

 (6) Configure automatic logout